michaelgadda/CS46X_ETH_SMART_CONTRACTS/README.md

-# juice-contract-template
-Template used to code juicy solidity stuff - includes forge, libs, etc.
+# ALL OUR CONTRACTS ARE LOCATED IN /SRC

-This template is a good starting point for building solidity extensions to the Juicebox Protocol.
-Forking this template may help you to avoid submodule related dependency issues down the road.
+This template is a good starting point for building solidity extensions to the Juicebox Protocol - includes forge, libs, etc. Forking this template may help you to avoid submodule related dependency issues down the road.

 Do not push straight on main, rather create a new branch and open a PR - your reviewer will love you for this.